amark27/Rubik-sCubeTimer/README.md

 # RubiksCubeTimer
 Timer for Rubik's Cube solvers that also tracks their times.
 Made with ReactJS and uses Firebase Firestore to store all the user's times.
+Charts times with CanvasJS.

 &nbsp;